Sunset Carson

-Sunset Carson (born Winifred Maurice Harrison or Michael Harrison; November 12, 1920 – May 1, 1990) was an American B-western star of the 1940s.
+Sunset Carson (born Winifred Maurice Harrison or Michael Harrison, November 12, 1920 – May 1, 1990) was an American B-movie Western star of the 1940s.

 Early life, acting

 Carson was born on November 12, 1920, at Gracemont, Oklahoma, as either Winifred Maurice Harrison or Michael Harrison, to Maurice Greely Harrison and Azalee Belle McAdams.
 He moved to Plainview, Texas, as a child (per the 1930 US Census Hale County, Texas).

 Carson became an accomplished rodeo rider in his youth.
-For a time he worked in a western show owned by early cowboy actor Tom Mix.
-In 1940 he traveled to South America, where he competed in rodeos for two years.
-After his return to the U.S., he played small parts in the 1943 film Stage Door Canteen, and the big budget 1944 film Janie, both having him billed as "Michael Harrison".
-Catching the attention of Republic Pictures executive Lou Grey, he was signed to a contract and given his own series of B-westerns beginning in 1944, changing his name to "Sunset Carson".
+For a time, he worked in a Western show owned by early cowboy actor Tom Mix.
+In 1940, he traveled to South America, where he competed in rodeos for two years.
+After his return to the U.S., he played small parts in the 1943 film Stage Door Canteen, and the big-budget 1944 film Janie, both having him billed as "Michael Harrison".
+Catching the attention of Republic Pictures executive Lou Grey, he was signed to a contract and given his own series of B-movie Westerns beginning in 1944, changing his name to "Sunset Carson".

 Fame and career climb

-Within two years, Carson was on the top-10 list of money makers for western stars.
-He was given a horse named "Cactus", and starred in a string of semi-successful western genre films.
-In 1944 he starred in Bordertown Trail, Code of the Prairie, and Firebrands of Arizona opposite Smiley Burnette.
+Within two years, Carson was on the top-10 list of money makers for Western stars.
+He was given a horse named "Cactus", and starred in a string of somewhat-successful Western genre films.
+In 1944, he starred in Bordertown Trail, Code of the Prairie, and Firebrands of Arizona opposite Smiley Burnette.
 In 1945 (the peak of his career), his first film was Sheriff of Cimarron, followed by Santa Fe Saddlemates, Bells of Rosarita, Oregon Trail, Bandits of the Badlands, Rough Riders of Cheyenne, and The Cherokee Flash.

-In 1946, Carson began the year strong, starring in Days of Buffalo Bill and Alias Billy the Kid.
+In 1946, Carson began the year strongly, starring in Days of Buffalo Bill and Alias Billy the Kid.
 He followed those with The El Paso Kid, Red River Renegades, and Rio Grande Raiders.
 However, by the end of 1946, Carson and Republic Pictures were having disputes.
 He claimed the disputes were over his contract.
-Republic Pictures would later claim that he was fired by Republic creator and executive officer Herbert Yates after attending a studio function while intoxicated and in the company of an underage girl.
-By year’s end, he and Republic had parted company.
+Republic Pictures later claimed that he was fired by Republic creator and executive officer Herbert Yates after attending a studio function while intoxicated and in the company of an underaged girl.
+By year’s end, Republic and he had parted company.
 He would never again achieve any large degree of acting success.